-We capitalize certain legal, professional accounting, and other third-party fees that are directly associated with in-process equity financings, including the Reverse Recapitalization and the 2020 PIPE, as deferred offering costs until such financings are consummated.
-After consummation of the equity financing, these costs are recorded in stockholders' equity (deficit) as a reduction of proceeds generated as a result of the offering.
-Should any in-process equity financing be abandoned, the deferred offering costs will be expensed immediately as a charge to operating expenses in the consolidated statements of operations and comprehensive loss.
+We capitalize certain legal, professional accounting, and other third-party fees that are directly associated with in-process equity financings as deferred offering costs until such financings are consummated.
+After consummation of the equity financing, these costs are recorded in stockholders' equity as a reduction of proceeds generated as a result of the offering.
+Should any inprocess equity financing be abandoned, the deferred offering costs will be expensed immediately as a charge to operating expenses in the consolidated statements of operations and comprehensive loss.
+As of December 31, 2022 and 2021, we did not have any deferred offering costs.